arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/geschlechter.md

 **English:**

-This vocabulary is mainly used to describe the gender of persons in the in a controlled manner.
-The selection can also be left empty, either if the gender of a person is not known or should not be made explicit, or, as it was handled until now, if the Actor is a group or body in general.
+This vocabulary is mainly used to describe the gender of persons in a controlled manner.
+If the gender of a person is not known, should not be made explicit or if the Actor is a group or body in General, the selection can be left empty.
 This vocabulary was nonetheless extended to allow – for both cases – for  a more explicit categorisation.

 <br/>
 <br/>